hidori/go-webapiclient/README.md

 - Simple and intuitive API design
 - Context support for request cancellation and timeouts
-- Flexible request body handling with `io.Reader` interface
+- Flexible request body handling with `io.Reader` interface and response body with `io.ReadCloser`
 - Built-in response validation (status codes and content types)
 - Header normalization using `http.CanonicalHeaderKey`
 - Comprehensive error handling with stack traces